vivianah/wids-predict-patient-survival/readme.md

 ## Data

-The original data can be found in "Data" folder.
+The original data can be found in "data" folder.
 This includes the following files:

 1. __trainingv2.csv__ : Our training data with 91,713 oberservations and 185 features.
     The target variable "hospital_death" is a binary variable where 1 indicates death and 0 indicates survival.